A successful community consultation requires:

 Each of the above aspects are littered with pitfalls, any one of which can distract from the core purpose of the community consultation.
 An independent and experienced perspective can make all the difference between indisputable evidence and subjective interpretation.

-The new development planning process has provided additional time in order to allow for community consultation.
 Stakeholder engagement enables a better-informed plan, which garners greater community support as the plan moves towards adoption.